 This section analyzes the potential for physical disturbance to marine substrates from the following categories of military expended materials: (1) non-explosive practice munitions, (2) fragments from high-explosive munitions, and (3) expended materials other than munitions, such as sonobuoys, expendable targets, and ship hulks.
 Note that expended materials do not include materials that are recovered or considered in-water or seafloor devices.
 Areas expected to have the greatest amount of expended materials are the Northeast U.S. Continental Shelf Large Marine Ecosystem, the Southeast U.S. Continental Shelf Large Marine Ecosystem, and the Gulf Stream Open Ocean Area (specifically within the Virginia Capes and Jacksonville Range Complexes).
-For a discussion of the types of activities that use military expended materials, where they are used, and how many events would occur under each alternative, see Tables 2.6-1 through 2.6-4.
+For a discussion of the types of activities that use military expended materials, see Appendix A (Navy Activity Descriptions) or Appendix B (Activity Stressor Matrices); for information on where they would be used and how much of each material is expended under each alternative, see Tables 3.0-24 (Number and Location of Non-Explosive Practice Munitions Expended During Training Activities) through 3.0-34 (Number and Location of Other Military Materials Expended During Testing Activities).
 Military expended materials have the potential to physically disturb marine substrates to the extent that they impair the substrate's ability to function as a habitat.
 These disturbances can result from several sources, including the impact of the expended material contacting the seafloor and moving around, the covering of the substrate by the expended material, or alteration of the substrate from one type to another.

 The potential for military expended materials to physically impact marine substrates as they come into contact with the seafloor depends on several factors.
 These factors include, but are not limited to, the size, shape, type, density, and speed of the material through the water column; the amount of the material expended; the frequency of training or testing; water depth, water currents, or other disturbances; and the type of substrate.
-Most of the kinetic energy of the expended material, however, is dissipated within the first few feet of the object entering the water causing it to slow considerably by the time it reaches the substrate.
+Most of the kinetic energy of the expended material, however, is dissipated within the first few feet of the object entering the water, causing it to slow considerably by the time it reaches the substrate.
 Because the damage caused by a strike is proportional to the force of the strike, slower speeds result in lesser impacts.
-Due to the water depth at which most training and testing events take place, a direct strike on either hardbottom or artificial structures (e.g., artificial reefs and shipwrecks) is unlikely to occur with sufficient force to damage the substrate.
-In softer substrates (e.g., sand, mud, silt, clay, and composites), the impact of the expended material coming into contact with the seafloor, if large enough and striking with sufficient momentum, may result in a depression and a localized redistribution of sediments as they are temporarily suspended in the water column.
-There may also be redistribution of unconsolidated sediment in areas with sufficient flow to move the sediment, creating a pattern of scouring on one side of the material and deposition on the other.
+Due to the water depth at which most training and testing events take place, a direct strike on either hard bottom or artificial structures (e.g., artificial reefs and shipwrecks) is unlikely to occur with sufficient force to damage the substrate.
+In softer substrates (e.g., sand, mud, silt, clay, and composites), the impact of the expended material coming into contact with the seafloor, if large enough and striking with sufficient momentum, may result in a depression and a localized redistribution of unconsolidated sediment in areas with sufficient flow to move the sediment, creating a pattern of scouring on one side of the material and deposition on the other.